fbpx

 • The different types of social proof didn’t differ significantly in how quickly they attracted users’ attention (average of 8.3 seconds to first fixation).

-• Testimonials with photos were significantly more effective at generating recall than testimonials with no photos.
+• Testimonials with photos were significantly more effective at generating recall than testimonials without photos.

 • Photos are memorable, but logos and numbers are not.